Chalarangelo/30-seconds-of-code/content/snippets/js/s/create-html-elements.md

 );
 ```

 That's pretty useful, but what happens if we have an HTML string we want to create an element from, instead?
-We have a [createElement snippet](/js/s/create-element) that does something along those lines.
+This [article on how to create and HTML element with JavaScript](/js/s/create-element) does something along those lines.
 The only part that's missing is appending it to the parent element.